pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 ### Sample code for the rust binary

-In this example we will exercise a basic rust binary application to demonstrate how to build installer.
+In this example we will exercise a basic rust binary application to demonstrate how to build an installer.
 The rust program which listens to a TCP Socket and write the text message on to listener's standard output (i.e. stdout) stream.
 The program also has an option to set the port from an environment variable.
 Final goal is to run the software as a background process and log the text to Listener's output stream whenever any other application sends message to the